azizollahpayandeh/BakeryShop/DEPLOYMENT.md

 ## Testing the Deployment

 1. Visit your Vercel URL
+2. Check that CSS styles are loading properly
-2. Try registering a new user
+3. Try registering a new user
-3. Test login functionality
+4. Test login functionality
-4. Create a test order
+5. Create a test order
+6. Navigate between different pages

+## Static Files Fix

+The CSS and JavaScript files should now load properly because:
+- Added specific routes for static files in `server.js`
+- Updated `vercel.json` to handle static file routing
+- Added proper Content-Type headers for CSS, JS, and image files
+- Added cache headers for better performance

 ## Troubleshooting